 A silicon chip is an integrated circuit made primarily of silicon.
 Silicon is one of the most common substances used to develop computer chips.
 The picture shows an example of a silicon wafer with dozens of individual silicon chips.

 Steps on how Silicon is formed into chips

 - Silicon is formed into pure silicon crystals using the Czochralski method, which uses electric arc furnaces to transform raw materials (mostly quartz rock) into metallurgical grade silicon.

 - To help reduce any impurities the silicon is converted into a liquid, distilled, and then formed back into rods.

 - The rods or poly silicon is then broken up into chunks and placed into a special oven that is purged with Argon gas to eliminate any air.
 The oven melts the chunks when heated to over 2,500° Fahrenheit.

 - After the chunks have been melted, the molten silicon is spun in a crucible while a small seed crystal is inserted into the molten silicon.

 - While continuing to spin and cool the seed is slowly pulled out of the molten silicon resulting in one large crystal.
 Often weighing more than several hundred pounds.

 - The large silicon crystal is then tested and X-rayed to make sure it is pure.

 - If the crystal is found to be pure it is cut into thin slices called wafers, like the one shown on this page.

 - After being cut, each wafer is buffered to remove any impurities that may have been caused when it was sliced.

-- Once all buffering has been completed the wafer is inserted into a machine that etches the silicon with the circuit design.
+- Once all buffering is completed, the wafer is inserted into a machine that etches the silicon with the circuit design.
 These designs are etched using a process called photolithography.

 - Photolithography works by first coating the wafer using a photo sensitive chemicals that harden when exposed to UV light and then exposing the wafer to the chip design layer using a UV light.